Are you wondering how to transfer your offline address books online? If so, we are here to give you an in-depth guide on how to do so.

 You probably have multiple lists, such as sellers, buyers, and clients/SOI.
 The list could be hundreds of people, but sending a postcard compared to other mailings is inexpensive.
 Lower cost means you won’t be hurting your marketing budget after everyone is added to your online database.

 Also, sending postcards is fast.
 You have to send it, and the client will receive it in their mailbox.

 Physical mail will make them more likely to take action than receiving an email in their inbox.
 All in all, this means that sending a postcard works, and people will want to join your online list.

 Step 2 – Include the Direct Link on the Postcard

-Now that you know that postcard mailings work and they are the best option for getting your clients onboarded onto the online list, you need to know what to include on the card.
-The card should have a direct link to the online lead capture URL of your lead magnet.
+Now that postcard mailings work and are the best option for getting your clients onboarded onto the online list; you need to know what to include on the card.
+The card should have a direct link to your lead magnet’s online lead capture URL.